HiPhish/rainbow-delimiters.nvim/README.rst

 Setup
 =====

+No configuration is needed to get started, this plugin has reasonable defaults which you can override.
 Configuration is done by setting entries in the Vim script dictionary `g:rainbow_delimiters`.
 Here is an example configuration:

 .. code:: vim